 Cleveland Strong Project to Improve County Health

-Gastonia, NC, November 1, 2016—Cleveland County Schools, Partners Behavioral Health Management, and Cleveland County government are joining forces to create the Cleveland Strong Project—a long-term health improvement initiative addressing challenging social factors in the county.
+Gastonia, NC, November 1, 2016—Cleveland County Schools, Partners Health Management, and Cleveland County government are joining forces to create the Cleveland Strong Project—a long-term health improvement initiative addressing challenging social factors in the county.

 Social factors impacting health—also known as social determinants of health—are conditions in an area that directly affect a population’s health, such as poverty, safety, access to healthy foods and water, and education.
 The only way to improve these conditions is through community education, community support, and direct community involvement.
 The Cleveland Strong Project specifically aims to improve health for the high number of children in poverty in Cleveland County.